opencog/atomspace-dht/README.md

 * TODO: Defer fetches until barrier.
 The futures can be created and then queued, until the time that they really need to be resolved.
-* TODO: Enhancement: provide utilities that return hashes of the Atoms, Incoming Sets, values, so that manual exploration of the DHT contents is easier.
 * TODO: Measure total RAM usage.
 This risks being quite the memory hog, if datasets with hundreds of millions of atoms are published.